GollyTicker/obsidian-automation/notes/Developer-Notes.md

 To run the tests:

+1. Set `debugConfig.loadTests` to true in `src/debug.ts`.
-1. start the plugin in dev mode just as above.
+2. start the plugin in dev mode just as above.
-2. Press `Ctrl + P` to open the command palette.
+3. Press `Ctrl + P` to open the command palette.
-3. Type `test` and run the command `Run Tests`.
+4. Type `test` and run the command `Run Tests`.

 ## Tasks